-While probiotics can help both men and women, they have some particularly useful benefits to women.
+While probiotics can help both men and women, they have some particularly useful benefits for women.

-Certain strains of probiotics (especially lactobacilli and bifidobacteria) can help women treat and prevent urinary tract infections, yeast infections and even help with your weight and your mood.
+Certain strains of probiotics (especially lactobacilli and bifidobacteria) can help women treat and prevent urinary tract infections, and yeast infections and even help with weight and mood.

 To get these benefits you need to be using the right type of probiotics, which is exactly what we are going to be discussing in this detailed guide:

 Why Women Need Probiotics

 The combination of yeast infections, urinary tract infections, and bacterial vaginosis is estimated to affect 1 billion women per year.

 That is an insanely high number which means that these conditions are FAR too common.

 The good news?

 These conditions can be prevented with the use of targeted and specific probiotics.